Please scroll down on our home page to view help information in the event of a government shutdown

 What is Conflict Free Case Management?

-Conflict Free Case Management is a federal law enacted in 2014 that requires all states to comply with Federal law and rules to assure that services provided to individuals on Medicaid Waivers are without conflict.
-This means that no area agency can provide both case management and direct services to the same person.
-NH has been given until August 31, 2021 to comply.
-Community Bridges has a working plan in place to assure that no individual will be negatively impacted by this change in Federal law and many more communications about this will be coming in the future.
-It is important to know that this transition should be seamless to the individuals that we support.
+Conflict-Free Case Management is a federal law enacted in 2014 that requires all states to comply with Federal law and rules to assure that services provided to individuals on Medicaid Waivers are conflict-free.
+This means that no area agency can provide both case management/service coordination and direct services to the same person.